-Title: Letters from Cyril Cusack to Colum Kenny.

-Creation Dates: 17 September 1990-4 October 1990

-Scope and Content: Two typed and signed letters from Cusack to Kenny dated

-17 September and 4 October 1990.
+Reference Code: P2/3/3/2 Title: Letters from Cyril Cusack to Colum Kenny.
+Creation Dates: 17 September 1990-4 October 1990 Level of Description: File Extent and Medium: 2 letters Name of Creator: Colum Kenny Scope and Content: Two typed and signed letters from Cusack to Kenny dated 17 September and 4 October 1990.
 Cusack writes from London where he is acting [in a production of Anton Chekhov's Three Sisters at the Royal Court Theatre] and thanks Kenny for passing on a letter from Grace Watt (née Muggeridge), and for Kenny's invitation to visit his house in Bray (1 Herbert Terrace).
 The Muggeridge family had lived in the house in the 1920s, and Cusack and his mother had lived with them for two to three years around 1922.
 Cusack discusses his recent attempt at writing an autobiography and remembers Grace and the Muggeridge family fondly.
+Reference Code: Reference ooue.
+P2/3/3/3 Title: P2/3/3/3 Letters from Cyril Cusack to Grace Watt.
 Title: Letters from Cyril Cusack to Grace Watt.

-Creation Dates: 17 September 1990-7 January 1994
+Title: Creation Dates: Letters from Cyril Cusack to Grace Watt.
+17 September 1990-7 January 1994 Title: Creation Dates: Level of Description: Letters from Cyril Cusack to Grace Watt.
+17 September 1990-7 January 1994 File to recall various individuals and events from his time living with the Muggeridge family in 1922 (such as seeing the local barracks in Bray on fire during the Civil War).
+File also includes a photocopy of the letter.